-Therefore, I decided to change to the current elastic model of Global Mechanics.
+Therefore, we decided to change to the current elastic model of Global Mechanics.
 The development of this model based on shifting from the principle of a discrete nature to that of the continuous and unbreakable nature of the reticular structure of matter.

 In the new definition of the atom and normal matter, all physical objects and energies are properties of Global Aether.

 Discrete nature of the mass of atomic particles

 The size of stable atomic particles –protons and neutrons–, is variable, yet very close to their maximum size –in normal conditions–, and they are larger than the unstable particles of the atom, like electrons.

 We shall discuss this aspect in the following section, and shall refer to the maximum size of a reticule of Global Aether, keeping in mind the elasticity of its filaments.

 There must be some reason for the size of neutrons to be so similar to that of protons.
 According to Wikipedia, the mass of a neutron is 1,008587833 amu (unit of atomic mass) and its average lifetime is about 15 minutes.

-I also think that there may be other particles of mass that are much larger than protons and neutrons; but they would not form atoms, and they would only be stable in conditions of very strong magnetic fields, such as in black holes and stars.
+We also think that there may be other particles of mass that are much larger than protons and neutrons; but they would not form atoms, and they would only be stable in conditions of very powerful magnetic fields, such as in black holes and stars.

 The atom as a building block of mass of normal matter

 This initial contribution to the modern theory of the atom belongs to Dalton’s atomic theory.

 We call it normal matter because the atom has the characteristic of being stable about isolated subatomic particles, such as neutrons and smaller elementary particles, and because that is how purely chemical elements are on the human spatial scale.